a-h/templ/docs/docs/09-commands-and-tools/02-ide-support.md

 A vim / neovim plugin is available from https://github.com/Joe-Davidson1802/templ.vim which adds syntax highlighting.

+For neovim you can also use [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) for syntax highlighting with the custom parser [tree-sitter-templ](https://github.com/vrischmann/tree-sitter-templ).

 To enable the built-in Language Server support of Neovim 5.x add the following code to your `.vimrc` prior to calling `setup` on the language servers, e.g.:

 ```lua